bguhm/bguhm.github.io/README.md

 to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-if your name is robert you CANNOT use my code in anyway shape of form if your username is FPSRGP you CANNOT fork this if i find out you violated any of these terms i WILL beat YOUR ass.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.